mit-pdos/daisy-nfsd/eval/README.md

 # DaisyNFS evaluation

+The AWS evaluation setup is documented in [aws/README.md](aws/).
+These instructions document a more manual setup.

-These scripts use some environment variables that point to a few repositories:
+The evaluation scripts use some environment variables that point to a few repositories:

 ```
 export GO_NFSD_PATH=~/go-nfsd